etiennemartin/jugglez/README.md

   <img src="https://raw.githubusercontent.com/etiennemartin/jugglez/master/assets/screenshots/gameplay_expert.png" height=250 alt="Jugglez-MainMenu" title="AFNetworking">
 </p>

-Jugglez is an open source and free game that I wrote during my spare time in the efforts to learn Swift.
-The game was an idea I had bouncing around my head and with the introduction of Swift it was a perfect time to learn SpriteKit along with Swift.
+Jugglez is an open source and free game that I wrote during my spare time with the goal to learn a bit about Swift and SpriteKit.
+The game was an idea I had bouncing around my head and with the introduction of Swift I figured why not try and build it!
 It wasn't until I showed the game to my friends that I decided to make this game available to the public.
-So I hope you enjoy the game!
+So I hope you enjoy the game and the source!

 # Gameplay